-ring property of information systems.
+The invariant expressed in figure 6 is a commonly occurring property of information systems.
 It is often the case that one or more properties of a class are unique (possibly in a given context).
 Figure 7 shows an example of how special syntax can be invented that captures a common pattern.
 Snapshot patterns can use re-write rules to define new abstractions, in this case, figure 7 is defined in terms of figure 6 with the suitable introduction of structure and variables.